rndusr/torf/README.rst

 metainfo, validation, randomization of the info hash to help with cross-seeding and more.

-`torf-cli <https://github.com/rndusr/torf-cli>`_ is a powerful command line tool that makes use of torf.
+`torf-cli <https://github.com/rndusr/torf-cli>`_ is a command line tool that makes use of torf.

 Example
 -------